About Toledo Litter League

 Teams will sign up and compete by zip code.
 Groups can then identify their own areas to clean, or Keep Toledo/Lucas County Beautiful can help to identify areas in your zip code that are most in need of litter cleanup.
 The cleanup season will run from May 27th through August 31st.
 All teams will be invited to an end-of-season celebration at a Toledo Mud Hens game, with the teams collecting the most litter throughout the season scoring free tickets to this event!

 Teams should plan on doing 2 cleanups per month, June-August.
 All cleanup supplies will be provided by Keep Toledo/Lucas County Beautiful.

 After each cleanup, you will place your bags of litter at a predetermined location for pickup and report your team stats for the day.
 Earn points based on how much litter you pick up.
 As you compete with other zip codes, teams will have the opportunity to earn some great prizes along the way.

 Each team will have a designated team captain.
-Team captains are required to attend a captains' rally, to go over league rules, safety instructions, and other important information.
+Team captains are required to watch a safety orientation video that includes league rules, safety instructions, and other important information.
 It is the responsibility of the team captain to then communicate this information back to the rest of the team.
 The team captain will also be responsible for ensuring that all players have completed a waiver.